pandammonium/blipper-widget-old/README.txt

 = Disclaimer =
 By using this plugin, you consent to it performing actions involving your Polaroid|Blipfoto account, including, but not limited to, obtaining your account details (excluding your password).

+You, the Polaroid|Blipfoto account holder, are responsible for the images shown on any website using the Blipper Widget with your OAuth credentials and access token.

 == Frequently Asked Questions ==

 = Does the widget need my Polaroid|Blipfoto username and password? =